Richard Fariña: Ascent on Greenwich Village folk scene

 Fariña, like Dylan and others of this time, was considered a protest singer, and several of his songs are overtly political.
-Several critics have considered Fariña to be a major folk music talent of the 1960s. ("If Richard had survived that motorcycle accident, he would have easily given Dylan a run for his money." – Ed Ward).
+Several critics have considered Fariña to be a major folk music talent of the 1960s. ("If Richard had survived that motorcycle accident, he would have easily given Dylan a run for his money," according to Ed Ward.)

 His best-known songs are "Pack Up Your Sorrows" and "Birmingham Sunday", the latter of which was recorded by Joan Baez and became better known after it became the theme song for Spike Lee's film 4 Little Girls, a documentary about the 16th Street Baptist Church bombing in Birmingham, Alabama in 1963.
 "Birmingham Sunday" was also recorded by Rhiannon Giddens in 2017, on her album Freedom Highway.
 He also wrote "The Quiet Joys of Brotherhood", which was recorded by Sandy Denny.

 At the time of his death, Fariña was producing an album for his sister-in-law Joan Baez.
 She ultimately decided not to release the album.
 Two of the songs were included on Fariña's posthumous album, and another, a cover version of Fariña's "Pack Up Your Sorrows", co-written by Fariña with the third Baez sister, Pauline Marden, was released as a single in 1966; it has been included in a number of Baez's compilation albums.